Pharmacy Technician Resume Example

 Highlight things like volunteer work, internships, or even customer service jobs.
 These show you have transferable skills-think communication, teamwork, and attention to detail.

 Focus on certifications, like CPR or Basic Life Support.
 Over 70% of entry-level techs list at least one certification.
-This helps your resume stand out right away.
+This helps your resume stand out right away, especially when paired with a strong cover letter.

 Emphasize your eagerness to learn and reliability.
 Facilities value new hires who are dependable and jump in with a positive attitude.